TOAST-DOCS/Storage-Object-Storage/en/console-guide.md

 ##### IP ACL

-Manages IP-based access policies.
+Sets the basic access policy and manages role-based access policies for each tenant or user.
 For more details, refer to [ACL Configuration Guide](acl-guide/).

 <table class="it" style="padding-top: 15px; padding-bottom: 10px;">
   <tr>